light.htm

 PHOTOGENIC FOCUSING MINISPOTS

 w/Fresnel lens, filter/accessory holder, about 15' line cord with in-line switch, designed for mounting on 3/8" stud, will accept various wattage bulbs, including 200W FEV, 150W CGP, 150W BEC, 100W CDJ.
-8 available in Ex+ condition @ $110 each.
-2 each large and small snoots available @ $15 each.
-1 set barndoors available @ $30.
-1 diffusion scrim, $OLD.
-Buy all for $600.
 The 2 images of the light patterns show only the extremes.
 These are focusing Fresnel lens lights; by changing the distance of the bulb from the Fresnel lens (via a knob at the rear), you change the size of the illuminated area.
 This feature also has an effect upon the size of the illuminated spot when used with the snoots.
 In these images, the illuminated surface is 2 feet from the light.
 By moving the light you change the size of the illuminated area.
 The light stand is available and is listed below.
 These are great for most types of tabletop photography where it is beneficial to see exactly what the light is doing to the subject and where control of the light spread is needed.
+The orchid was lit with 2 of these lights, each with a snoot--all done with a minimum of time, space and effort.
+The amaryllis was photographed using 3 lights.
+These are great lights for flowers and other small objects. $OLD.
+I leave this up for your information.

 COLORTRAN